effie3rd/3rd_training_lua/README.md

 ### New Displays
   - Attack Bars: Compact display for comparing the damage/stun of the last two attacks
-  - Attack Range: Shows the maximum range of the last 1-3 used attacks
+  - Attack Range: Shows the maximum range of the last 1-3 attacks
-  - Blocking Direction: What the dummy input in order to block.
+  - Blocking Direction: Shows the input the dummy used to block.
 Good for ambiguous crossups
   - Red Parry Miss Indicator: If you attempted a red parry and failed, red number pops up showing how many frames you were off by.
   - Stun Timer - Shows remaining stun time.
   - Air Time: Colors the opponent blue when they can no longer be juggled.
 The coloring is delayed by 2 frames so please use the gauge as the source of truth.